 Some additional details have been posted on the TFC pricing page, which has Essentials at $0.10 per resource per month, Standard at $0.47, and Premium at $0.99.

 Previously, pricing for Premium was listed as "contact sales".
-Concurrency is respectively limited at 3 for Essentials, 10 for Standard, and up to 200 for Premium, compared with Scalr which provides unlimited concurrency at no extra charge, and is a drop-in replacement for Terraform Cloud.
+Concurrency is respectively limited at 3 for Essentials, 10 for Standard, and up to 200 for Premium, compared with Scalr which does not charge for concurrency, and is a drop-in replacement for Terraform Cloud.

 Edited Jan 5, 2026 to add the following: